 Bria started her career as a coordinator.
 After four years, she decided to pursue a career in data analytics.
 She knew she wanted to continue working in finance but transition to a more technical role.

-Before finding her way to Pathstream, she started to look into the industry and tapped her professional network to connect with someone employed in data analytics.
-It took time and there was a point where she was feeling stuck, but eventually, she met one of her mentors during an informational interview.
+Before finding her way to Pathstream, she started looking into the industry and tapped her professional network to connect with someone in data analytics.
+It took time, and there was a point where she was feeling stuck, but eventually, she met one of her mentors during an informational interview.

-“When I started this journey, I was insecure, I didn’t have the skills or background to make a huge career change.
-The knowledge and skills I gained along with the career guidance from my coach helped me be more assertive, direct, and credible.
-In the end, I felt confident that I could make a career transition.
-I recommend that you be a risk-taker, reach out to your networks, take a certificate program and build the career you want.”
+“When I started this journey, I was insecure; I didn’t have the skills or background to make a huge career change.
+The knowledge and skills I gained and the career guidance from my coach helped me be more assertive, direct, and credible.
+Ultimately, I felt confident that I could make a career transition.
+Take the risk, tap into your networks, look at your company’s job descriptions, and identify the skills you lack.
+Enrolling in a certificate program can expedite the acquisition of new tech skills, paving the way for the career you want.”

 Was this helpful?